Historic Spacecraft Historic Spacecraft Logo

 Chinese Rockets Overview

-A CZ-2F rocket launched the first Chinese astronaut, Yang Liwei, into space on 15 October 2003.
+A CZ-2F rocket launched the first Chinese astronaut, Yang Liwei, into space in October 2003.
 With this mission, the Chinese became the third country to launch a human into orbit.

-Chinese CZ-2C rocket illustration Chinese CZ-2D rocket illustration Chinese CZ-2E rocket illustration Chinese CZ-2F rocket illustration Chinese CZ-2F/G rocket illustration Chinese Long March 3 rocket illustration Chinese CZ-3A rocket illustration Chinese CZ-3B rocket illustration Chinese CZ-3C rocket illustration Chinese CZ-4B rocket illustration 1.8 Meter Human Figure
+Chinese CZ-1 rocket illustration Chinese CZ-2C rocket illustration Chinese CZ-2D rocket illustration Chinese CZ-2E rocket illustration Chinese CZ-2F rocket illustration Chinese CZ-2F/G rocket illustration Chinese Long March 3 rocket illustration Chinese CZ-3A rocket illustration Chinese CZ-3B rocket illustration Chinese CZ-3C rocket illustration Chinese CZ-4B rocket illustration Chinese CZ-5 rocket illustration Chinese CZ-6 rocket illustration Chinese CZ-7 rocket illustration 1.8 Meter Human Figure

 CZ-2 (Long March 2) Rockets